Is employee engagement still a valuable metric? Scarier yet, was it ever?

 And, if no universally accepted definition of engagement exists, how do you improve it?

-Organisations should be more focused on nurturing and achieving great work, rather than increasing engagement, because great work directly leads to better business results and provides organisations with more actionable strategies for improvement.
+Organizations should be more focused on nurturing and achieving great work, rather than increasing engagement, because great work directly leads to better business results and provides organizations with more actionable strategies for improvement.

 Previous research from the O.C.
-Tanner Institute uncovered five behaviours that employees who consistently do great work demonstrate:6
+Tanner Institute uncovered five behaviors that employees who consistently do great work demonstrate:6

 Figure 3.
 THE FIVE SKILLS ASSOCIATED WITH GREAT WORK

-Employees who consistently accomplish great work demonstrate these behaviours.
+Employees who consistently accomplish great work demonstrate these behaviors.